ans-group/docs.ukfast.co.uk/source/ecloud/flex/resources/storage/managing-images.md

 openstack image delete <imageid>
 ```

-If you would like to learn more about managing images in eCloud Flex, please refer to the [Openstack documentation](https://docs.openstack.org/glance/pike/user/index.html).
+If you would like to learn more about managing images in eCloud Flex, please refer to the [OpenStack documentation](https://docs.openstack.org/glance/pike/user/index.html).

 ```eval_rst
    .. title:: Managing Images in eCloud Flex